 Time Zones Are Important to Consider

-These times are based on Central Time Zone and are general.
-So if you are on the East Coast, generally speaking your “version” of these peek times will be later end, West Coast a bit earlier.
-It also depends on when you usually post.
+- If you are on the East Coast, generally speaking your “version” of these peak times will be on the later end, West Coast a bit earlier.

 What Days Are Best?

 I used to think weekends were higher, but it turns out not to be true.
 People plan things and are out of their normal routines.
 I get less engagement on my posts, but I get more new followers.
 People tend to “explore” IG a bit more on the weekends.

 How Often Should I Post?

-Decide what you can support consistently and shoot for that, whether it’s once a day, twice a day, every other day.
-Never say to yourself, “Oh, I haven’t posted in a week.
-I’ve got some time; I’ll post 4-5 today and make up for lost time.”
+Decide what you can keep up with on a consistent basis and shoot for that.
+Whether it’s once a day, twice a day, or every other day it needs to work for your life.
+Never think, “Oh, I haven’t posted in a week.
+I’ve got some time; I’ll post four to five today and make up for lost time.”
 This will backfire.
-Keep those photos and space them out regularly once a day at key times.
+Keep those photos ready in draft mode and space them out regularly, once a day at key times.

 How We Determine Our Best Posting Times

-1. Each day has different optimal times.
+- Each day has different optimal times.

-2. Each time zone has different optimal times.
+- Each time zone has different optimal times.

-3. Finally, Every particular feed, based on its followers, has its own optimal times.
+- Every particular feed, based on its followers, has its own optimal times.